I want to talk about saddles for a moment. Saddles you say? What’s this about? Let me explain.

 I believe it’s due to our outlook.
 If you expect good things, you tend to see the good in circumstances, even in crummy circumstances.
 (The glass is half full) If you tend to expect bad things, you tend to see the bad in circumstances, even OK ones.
 So the question really comes down to, can you change your outlook?

 In Dr. Henry Cloud’s excellent book The Law of Happiness he talks about the scientific evidence for happiness.
 The math breaks down like this: your internal make-up or temperament accounts for 50% of your happiness.
 (Some people are just happier than others.)
 Another 10% of your happiness is due to your circumstances, and the final 40% is directly under your control.

 A few things to note: first off, your circumstances only make up about 10% of your happiness, and yet that’s where most people spend all of their time trying to make themselves happy!
 And second, if you focus on the 40% of your make that you can actually control, behaviors, thoughts and intentional practices, then you can not only handle the forces in life, you will triumph and become stronger!

-So stop spending all of your time on circumstances that can’t give you real happiness or satisfaction and start spending your energies on the things that actually produce happiness; giving, loving, connecting, forgiving, grateful and living a life of faith.
+So stop spending all of your time on circumstances that can’t give you real happiness or satisfaction and start spending your energies on the things that actually produce happiness; giving, loving, connecting, forgiving, being grateful and living a life of faith. – Jeff Fulkerson M.A.